 Consequences of FGM

-Depending on the degree of mutilation, FGM can have a number of short-term health implications:
+Depending on the type of FGM procedure undertaken, the environment in which it was performed and other factors such as anatomical knowledge of the cutter, FGM can have a number of short-term health implications:

 - Severe pain and shock;

 - Wound infections;